 5-days Northern Islands starts with a visit to the glorious white beach of Las Bachas.
 Then, explore two fascinating visitor sites on Santiago Island: Buccaneer Cove and Puerto Egas, home to a large number of marine birds, sea lions, and inter-tidal organisms.
 You can walk-along pools full of life, go snorkelling or swimming.
 Next, visit the red-sand beach of Rabida Island.
 It has a lovely trail around cliffs and some of the best snorkelling in Galapagos!
 Then visit Bartolome Island, which offers a volcanic viewpoint with room for hiking, swimming, and exploring the beach and the coast.
 Then sail north to Genovesa Island, home to thousands of marine birds.
 Return to Santa Cruz where you will encounter giant Galapagos tortoises at a private reserve.

-On the 7-day Eastern Island cruise visit Mosquera Islet, a great spot to see sea lions before sailing towards San Cristobal.
+On the 7-day Eastern Island cruise, you’ll first visit Mosquera Islet- a great spot to see sea lions before sailing towards San Cristobal.
 A stop at the Cerro Colorado Tortoise Breeding Centre will open our eyes to the beauty of the Galapagos giant tortoise and the essential scientific work done on the islands.
-Then travel to the most eastern tip of the archipelago, Punta Pitt home to red-footed boobies.
-From here, it’s on to the central islands, starting with Santa Fe’s beautiful tranquil bay.
-Continue to the wild cliffs of South Plaza famed by the tall cacti, land iguanas and stunning marine birds.
+Then travel to Punta Pitt home to red-footed boobies.
+Continue to Santa Fe’s beautiful tranquil bay before arriving at South Plazas famed by the land iguanas and stunning marine birds.
 Then visit Punta Suarez on Española Island, voted the #1 island by guides and expedition leaders.
-It is home to hundreds of marine iguanas, sea lions, marine birds, and even albatross (between April and December) – truly stunning sites!
-Next, visits to Eden Islet and North Seymour, famous for its land iguanas and sea lions as well as bird colonies of blue-footed boobies, frigatebirds, and Nazca boobies.
+It is home to hundreds of marine iguanas, sea lions, marine birds, and even albatross.
+Then, visit Eden Islet and North Seymour, famous not only for its land iguanas and sea lions but the large colonies of blue-footed and Nazca boobies and frigatebirds.

 Santa Cruz II ‘s eco-friendly design is perfect to sail in remote areas.
 This state-of-the-art expedition vessel affords the ideal infrastructure for Galapagos exploration.
-At just over 70 metres long, the generous, 5-deck craft holds 50 cabins for 90 guests and features ample, generous social areas indoors and out.
+At just over 70 metres long it holds 50 cabins for 90 guests and features ample, generous social areas indoors and out.

 It features a restaurant, bar and lounge.
 On the outdoor deck, there is a terrace, BBQ area and two hot tubs.
 There is also a fitness room and a reading room with a natural history library available.
-Some of the highlights are their small groups – on average just 12 guests or fewer per guide- the free use of a glass-bottom boat, snorkelling equipment and kayaks.
+During your outings, scout the island sites in search of the ‘Big 15’ –most iconic Galapagos wildlife.
+You can explore not only on a zodiac, but also on a glass-bottom boat, kayaks, snorkelling, or swimming.
+A highlight is their small groups – on average, just 12 guests or fewer per guide.
 Have a look at a short video of Santa Cruz II in action.

 Upon arrival at Baltra airport you will be driven to the Itabaca Channel to take a ferry across to Santa Cruz Island.
 A 30-minute bus ride takes you to a restaurant in the highlands of Santa Cruz Island to enjoy lunch, after which you will continue to Puerto Ayora.
 Depending on local weather conditions up in the highlands, you will undertake a short hike which will be a great introduction to Galapagos wildlife.